Knowledge Transfer Partnerships

 What does it cost?

 KTP is part-funded by a government grant, allowing you to access the expertise you need to innovate whilst being cost effective.
-Small and medium-sized enterprises (SMEs) can expect to contribute just under a third of the total project cost (typically around £25,000/annum) whilst large companies would typically pay half of the total cost (typically around £37,000/annum).
+Small and medium-sized enterprises (SMEs) can expect to contribute around £27,000/annum, just under a third of the total project cost, whilst large companies would pay around £40,000/annum or half of the total cost.

 What kind of results can I expect?

-With such a wide variety of projects undertaken, the outcomes for businesses do vary on a case to case basis.
-However, on average, the business benefits for a partnership can include:
+With such a wide variety of projects undertaken, the outcomes for businesses do vary on a case by case basis.
+However, on average, the business benefits from a partnership can include:

 - An increase of more than £365k in annual profits before tax